 Step 04: Check Status

-Once the above command is performed successfully execute pactl info
+Once the above command is successfully executed, execute the pactl info

-command to check audio server if the output display the “pulseaudio” as a server name, then you are work is completed here.
+If the output displays “pulseaudio” as a server name, then your work is complete here.